 Pass URL parameters between applications

-- Select one of the component of any application
+Select one of the components of any application

-For indepth understanding of SAP BO click on
+For an in-depth understanding of SAP BO click on